rehooks/awesome-react-hooks/README.md

 - [`rrh`](https://github.com/brn/rrh) Super Simple React Hooks for react-redux.
 - [`rxjs-hooks`](https://github.com/LeetCode-OpenSource/rxjs-hooks) An easy way to use RxJS v6+ with react hooks.
 - [`the-platform`](https://github.com/palmerhq/the-platform) Browser API's turned into React Hooks and Suspense-friendly React elements for common situations.
+- [`trousers`](https://github.com/danieldelcore/trousers) Give your React components some style with Trousers.
 - [`use-abortable-fetch`](https://github.com/mauricedb/use-abortable-fetch) React hook that does a fetch and aborts when the components is unloaded or a different request is made.
 - [`use-browser-history`](https://github.com/zcallan/use-browser-history) A React hook to handle browser history events.
 - [`use-cart`](https://github.com/samjbmason/use-cart) A React hook that gives you shopping cart functionality.
 - [`use-clippy`](https://github.com/CharlesStover/use-clippy) A React hook to reading from and writing to the user's clipboard.
 - [`use-debounce`](https://github.com/xnimorz/use-debounce) A debounce hook for React.
+- [`use-deep-compare-effect`](https://github.com/kentcdodds/use-deep-compare-effect) 🐋 It's react's useEffect hook, except using deep comparison on the inputs, not reference equality.
 - [`use-detect-print`](https://github.com/gregnb/use-detect-print) React hook to detect when a page is being printed.
 - [`use-dimensions`](https://github.com/CharlesStover/use-dimensions) React Native hook for getting screen and window dimensions.
 - [`use-eazy-auth`](https://github.com/gffuma/use-eazy-auth) React hooks for handle auth stuff.